HappyBoy19940506/-Git-AWS/README.md

 # DevOps
-This is a DevOps repository for study only.
+This is a repository for Git - AWS in DevOps study only.